255 Orange Street Urban Resilience Project & the Creation of Sheridan Hollow Commons

 Several years ago, Sheridan Hollow had the dubious distinction of being featured on Jeopardy as an example of blight.
 With so many boarded-up and abandoned buildings, it’s easy to overlook the rich diversity and vibrancy that this struggling neighborhood has to offer.
 Sheridan Hollow is home to a number of churches, businesses, parks, community gardens, a library, entertainment venues and public institutions.
 It’s in close proximity to the Capitol as well as City Hall, as well as the Palace and Capital Rep Theaters.

 Because murals beautify cities and build communities, and because mosaics can incorporate work from many people of all ages, the Community Loan Fund of the Capital Region (CLFCR) and the Albany Center for Economic Success (ACES) decided to create a mosaic mural on the side of our building at 255 Orange Street.
-This mural will serve as a visual reminder of the beauty, vibrancy and deep community roots of this neighborhood.
+This mural serves as a visual reminder of the beauty, vibrancy and deep community roots of this neighborhood.

-The project began last summer at the Philip Schuyler Achievement Academy’s and the Boys’ and Girls’ Club summer youth program.
+The project began in the summer of 2015 at the Philip Schuyler Achievement Academy’s and the Boys’ and Girls’ Club summer youth program.
 Guided by Liz Vigoda, a local potter, and Jillian Hirsch, a ceramic muralist, we made tiles with the students.
 The response was so positive, we were asked to make it a district project.
 With coordination from Kate Wright, the Art Department Chairperson, we had 16 Albany City schools – and more than 3,000 children – make tiles for this community mural.
 The schools include: Albany High School, Albany School of Humanities, Alternative Learning Center, Arbor Hill Elementary School, Delaware Community School, Eagle Point Elementary School, Giffen Memorial Elementary School, Montessori Magnet School, New Scotland Elementary School, Philip Schuyler Achievement Academy, Pine Hills Elementary School, Sheridan Preparatory Academy, Stephen and Harriet Myers Middle School, Thomas O’Brien Academy of Science and Technology, West Hill Middle School, and William Hackett Middle School.
 For more information about art in the City School District, please check out its Arts Advisory Committee.
 In addition to the Albany City School District, the Albany Academy for Girls, the Albany Institute of History and Art, Delta Academy, the Greater Albany Chapter of Jack and Jill, St. Anne’s Institute and the Sheridan Hollow Neighborhood Association participated in tile making.

 Jillian Hirsch designed the mural and is overseeing the artistic portion of this project.
 She met with the Sheridan Hollow Neighborhood Association, residents and community advocates to ensure that the community’s vision was included.
 The theme of the mural is Urban Resilience (resilience of the neighborhood, the community and its residents).
 The design is a bright depiction of honey bees and monarch butterflies in a wild flower garden.
-It will be installed this month and we’ll need LOTS of volunteers to help cement the tiles on to the wall and to grout the tiles.
-If you would like to volunteer with the mural project, please contact Lissa D’Aquanni, 436-8586 x807 or Destiny Watkins, 436-8586 x809.

 Thank you to the Capital Fund, the Bender Foundation and the Standish Foundation (Community Foundation of the Greater Capital Region), Assemblymembers Patricia Fahy and John McDonald III, the City of Albany CDBG Program, the Arts Center of the Capital Region, Kinderhook Bank, MVP Health Plan, NBT Bank, SEFCU and the Stewart’s Holiday Match program for their grant support, and to Northeast Ceramic Supply and Laguna Clay Company for their in-kind donations of clay and glazes.